GCRadix/ASU_Basic_2/README.md

 ## 📚 Contents

 - `Scripts/`: All demo scripts from the session
-- `Handout.pdf`: A condensed reference with key terms and setup
-- `Homework/`: Your first assignment
+- `Homework/`: Optional assignment for practice

 You're now ready to start scripting!
 Check the `Homework` folder to apply what you've learned.